Diocese and CAPH Spring Conference - Transforming InclusionÂ

 The Mattering Model:Â What if Belonging Is Only 50% of the Answer?

-Mohamed Abdallah will explore the vital role of belonging and mattering in creating thriving school cultures.
-Drawing a clear distinction between the two, he will show how mattering goes beyond feeling valued to include the active contribution of adding value, a dual need that shapes the experiences of pupils, staff, and families alike.
-Mohamed will argue that developing a culture of mattering is not a soft option, but a core requirement for improving engagement, attendance, and wellbeing.
-He will challenge the idea that this culture can emerge organically, instead making the case for intentional, embedded practices that ensure every member of the school community is seen, significant, and empowered to contribute.
+Mohamed Abdallah explored the vital role of belonging and mattering in creating thriving school cultures.
+Drawing a clear distinction between the two, he will showed how mattering goes beyond feeling valued to include the active contribution of adding value, a dual need that shapes the experiences of pupils, staff, and families alike.
+Mohamed will argued that developing a culture of mattering is not a soft option, but a core requirement for improving engagement, attendance, and wellbeing.
+He challenged the idea that this culture can emerge organically, instead making the case for intentional, embedded practices that ensure every member of the school community is seen, significant, and empowered to contribute.

 Difference equips children with three formational habits that can transform everyday relationships.
 Pupils grow their understanding of the habits as they progress through primary school, with each key stage exploring specific themes and questions.